brantondemoss/brantondemoss.github.io/writing/kata.md

 ![](efficiency.png)
 *Relative Elo rating vs self-play cost in billions of equivalent 20 block x 256 channel queries (log scale)*

 In addition to these improvements, KataGo also directly optimizes for maximum score (with some caveats), largely eliminating the slack moves found in other Zero style bots.
-KataGo also plays handicap games against weaker versions of itself during training, plays on multiple board sizes, and with variable komi and rulesets, so it is flexible under permutations of these game settings.
+KataGo also plays handicap games against weaker versions of itself during training, plays on multiple board sizes, and with variable komi and rule sets, so it is flexible under permutations of these game settings.

 With all of these additional features, KataGo adds up to the most useful analysis tool yet made for Go, providing players with greater insight into the opinions of a superhuman Go agent.